ikcodes/draylite_v0/README.md

 This application is currently live and in use by the client (as of late April 2023).
 Future aspirations include:
-- Achieving separate configuration to run in a purely local environment – Streamlining performance of complex API queries
+- Achieving separate configuration to run in a purely local environment
+- Streamlining performance of complex API queries (chaining Promises)
-– Converting the API to TypeScript, perhaps using a library like NestJS.
+- Converting the API to TypeScript, perhaps using a library like NestJS